itsmeyessir/Domfie/README.md

 ├── dom_specialist.Q4_K_M.gguf      # The model (Not committed)
-├── app.py                          # Local Testing of Agent Logic and UI (No ngrok needed) ├── dom_specialist_dataset.jsonl    # The Synthetic Training Data ├── LICENSE                         # Kindly check this out └── README.md                       # You are here
+├── app.py                          # Local Testing of Agent Logic and UI (No ngrok needed) ├── dom_specialist_dataset.jsonl    # The Synthetic Training Data ├── requirements.txt                # Kindly check this out
+├── LICENSE                         # Kindly check this out too └── README.md                       # You are here